Famine and Food Crises

 The worst of the crisis has been weathered due to the emergency response, but the impact on vulnerable households remains a key concern.
 Although the people of the Sahel are resilient, their position has been seriously weakened by successive emergencies.
 This is especially true of the many children who are still at risk of severe acute malnutrition and are in need of lifesaving treatment.
 Although a catastrophe has been averted, help is still critically needed.

-In 2014, the children of South Sudan now face a potentially grave food crisis.
+Today, the children of South Sudan now face a potentially grave food crisis.
 Conflict in the world's newest country has destroyed South Sudan's agriculture-based economy.
 4 million people may soon be pushed to the edge of starvation.